The 60-day rule.

 03 2–4 weeks

-Secure a Cyprus address and open a Cyprus bank account.
-Both are required for tax residency registration.
+Secure the Cyprus address and banking setup needed for tax residency registration.

 04 2–4 weeks